Themes are consistent sets of visual design elements, such as color, typography, icons, and imagery, that are used to create a specific look and feel.

 Status colors can convey information about the state of an element or component, such as success, warning, and error.
 They are also used to communicate potentially destructive actions or feedback about an action the user is performing.
 The status colors should be used consistently throughout the product to ensure clear communication.

 Additional colors can have multiple uses across the interface, such as representing data in dashboards and tables.
 They can also indicate severity levels, risk, or overall importance of specific items.
 Lastly, the additional color palette can help bringing attention to a section in the screen, make an element more appealing, or for situational illustrations.

 Usually it’s not recommended to use additional colors for typography.
 However, in cases where colored text could bring more value to the UI, it’s important to check the contrast between the text and the background meets accessibility standards.

-When designing, the base should be the darkest color from the neutral palette and each elevated surface should become lighter as they move further up from the background.
+The shadows in the dark theme are less visible, so the elevations were enhanced to use background colors in addition to shadow increments.
+The change of color helps to properly represent the layout hierarchy levels, and gives depth and perspective to the interface.
+When designing, the base should be the darkest color from the grayscale palette (or neutrals), and each elevated surface should become lighter as they move further up from the background.

-This unique grayscale palette (or neutrals) mirrors the light mode palette using the same numerical labels for equivalent levels.
-It also provides enough shades to emphasize all the different elevations, states, and typography types.
+The grayscale palette mirrors the light theme palette by using the same numerical labels for equivalent levels and provides enough shades to emphasize different elevations, states, and typography.

-Typography styles use neutral shades from 75 and above to ensure that text is accessible and readable in every elevation.
-The only exception to this is the disabled state and placeholder text that use opacities of white.
+All typography styles use neutral shades from 75 and above to ensure that text is accessible and readable in every elevation, with the exception of disabled and placeholder text that use opacities of white.